 Intestinal worm eggs are common and widespread in the environment.
 Almost all dogs and cats will be infected at some point during their lives.
 High rates of infection and a lack of obvious symptoms is the reason regular worming treatment should be given to all cats and dogs.

-Drontal kills every type of intestinal worm commonly found in UK cats and dogs, dosing every three months will be sufficient control for most pets.
+Drontal for dog and cats kills every type of intestinal worm commonly found in UK cats and dogs, dosing every three months will be sufficient control for most pets.
 Flea control is also necessary to prevent reinfection of tapeworms.

 Pets with no access to the outdoors should still be treated every three months as eggs will still be transferred into the home by shoes, bike and buggy wheels.